shoaib6174/No-Code-ML/Blog1.md

 From these data, Color will be the feature, and Types of drinks will be the label.
 The model will use features associated with labels to predict the types of drinks.
 Next time, if there is a blue drink, the model will predict it to be Drink A.

-Furthermore, Supervised Learning can be devided into two subset.
+Furthermore, Supervised Learning can be devided into two sub categories.

 1.1 Regression